 Analyse the current implementation status (e.g. stakeholders involved, processes, systems, procedures, agreements), and the effectivity of FUA in The Netherlands above and below FL245.
 Perform a gap analysis on the current implementation state, that assesses whether the maximum potential is being met and, if not, what steps should be taken to maximize the benefits.
-Then design an end state in which airlines can make maximum use of airspace that is not needed by military, which will maximize the effectivity of FUA in terms of track miles, fuel/emissions and flight time.
+Then design an end state in which knowledge & development centre Mainport Schiphol airlines can make maximum use of airspace that is not needed by military, which will maximize the effectivity of FUA in terms of track miles, fuel/emissions and flight time.